brunoeducsantos/brunoeducsantos/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
-- 🌱 I’m currently learning about graph SLAM
+- 🌱 I’m currently learning about graph SLAM.
-- 🔭 I’m currently working on autonomous robots for agriculture
+- 🔭 I’m currently working on mapping and computer vision applied to mobile robots in agriculture.